ziyezhu92/seainfo6150/assignments/final-project.md

     </tr>
     <tr>
       <td>2.
 CSS</td>
-      <td>CSS is clearly organized using CSS modules, fully responsive and has at least 2 adaptive breakpoints</td>
+      <td>CSS shows mastery, is clearly organized using CSS modules, fully responsive and has at least 2 adaptive breakpoints</td>
       <td>CSS shows nearing mastery and/or is included globally in index.css, is mostly responsive and has at least 1 adaptive breakpoint</td>
       <td>CSS does not show mastery, is sparse and/or is included globally in index.html, is only somewhat responsive and/or has no adaptive breakpoints</td>
       <td>CSS is very crude, near non-existent and/or unfinished, is not responsive</td>